 Aurecon was appointed by Abergeldie Complex Infrastructure as lead designer on the Hunter Water Burwood Beach WWTW UV Upgrade.

-The state of the art system will use ultraviolet light to inactivate bacteria, viruses and protozoa.
+The state of the art system uses ultraviolet light to inactivate bacteria, viruses and protozoa.
 The Burwood Beach Waste Water Treatment Works serves the Newcastle City area and surrounding suburbs, taking in an area bounded approximately by Dudley, Charlestown, Wallsend and Mayfield.
-It currently treats 48 million litres (ML) per day and handles the wastewater for a population equivalent to 190,000 people.
+It currently treats 48 million litres (ML) per day and handles the wastewater for a population equivalent to 190 000 people.

 Utilising teams from Newcastle, Sydney, Vietnam and Bangkok, Aurecon worked with leading UV water treatment technology specialists, Trojan Technologies, to design concrete tanks to house the latest generation UV disinfection technology, reducing whole of life ownership costs, with equipment and instrumentation to distribute the water flow that needs to be treated.